 4. SEO (Search Engine Optimization)

 SEO is one of our simple and effective web design best practices suggestions.
-It is used to increase the amount of visitors to your website by obtaining a high-ranking placement in the search engine results page (SERP).
-It does this through using a single phrase, known as a keyword, that is used throughout compelling and readable content on your site.
+It is used to increase the number of visitors to your website by obtaining a high-ranking placement on the search engine results page (SERP).
+It does this by using a single phrase, known as a keyword, that is used throughout compelling and readable content on your site.

 For the search engines, it’s essential to include all important on-page SEO tags and elements, including schema and XML sitemaps.
 Too much technical jargon for you?
 That’s okay because we specialize in SEO too.
 Contact a team member if you’d like us to optimize your website or leave us a comment at the bottom of the page, and we’d be happy to answer it.